s1d6point7bugcrowd/Smart-Contract-Security-Scanner/README.md

 ## Installation

 To use this script, you need to have Python installed along with the necessary libraries.
 Follow the instructions below to set up your environment.
+Place the python script in the root of the contracts (.sol) repo being tested.

 ### Prerequisites